flor14/shinyssd/README.md

 The source code for ``shinyssd`` has been archived to Zenodo with the linked DOI:10.5281/zenodo.3233033

-## Community guidelines

-Report Issues:

-- Questions, feedback, bug reports: please open an issue in the issue tracker of the project [here](https://github.com/flor14/shinyssd/issues).

-Contribution to the software:

-- Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
-The description of the pull request must references the corresponding issue.

-## Acknowledgements

-We wish to thank Ana Laura Diedrichs and R-Ladies or their help and support.

 ## How to use ``shinyssd``?

 1 - The user can upload their own database in .csv format according to the template.csv file found in this same repository